Financial Breakdown: Costs of Getting a Real Estate License

 4. Remember Vocabulary: While math is important, it’s also important to remember the vocabulary used in the real estate profession.
 This includes local state laws, types of agencies, discrimination laws, and details of the relationship between the broker and agent.

 5. Attend a Crash Course: Procrastination is something that affects all of us.
-Taking a real estate crash course the weekend before your test will allow for the content to be fresh in your mind.
+Enrolling in a real estate crash course the weekend before your test will keep the content fresh in your mind.
 Studying with a group of people will help push and motivate you to keep grinding through the last days before taking the state exam.

 6. Develop a Study Plan: It’s important to have a consistent study plan leading up to the exam.
 Set aside dedicated study time each day and stick to a schedule.
 This will help you stay on track and ensure you cover all the necessary material.